 Information You Provide to Ulmer.
 We collect personal information that you provide to Ulmer.
-“Personal information” is information relating to an identified or identifiable natural person, and may include that person’s name, physical address, phone number, e-mail address, and any other information that would allow someone to identify or contact that person.
+“Personal information” is information relating to an identified or identifiable natural person, and may include that person’s name, physical address, phone number, e-mail address, and any other information that will allow someone to identify or contact that person.
 You are not required to provide any information to Ulmer to use the Ulmer website.
 However, not providing certain information may result in certain Ulmer website features not working, and in your not receiving Ulmer publications or missing invitations to Ulmer events.

 Information We Collect Automatically When You Use the Ulmer Website.
 When you access or use the Ulmer website, we may automatically collect information about you, including:

 How We Use Your Information.
 We use your information to:

 Why We Use Your Information.
 We use your personal information only when we are allowed by applicable law to do so and for the following lawful reasons:

 Certain pages within the Ulmer website contain “hyperlinks” to third-party websites.
 Please note that Ulmer is not responsible in any way for the privacy practices of other websites.
 We suggest that you read the privacy policies of those third-party websites before using them.

 Each resident of California, thanks to section 1798.83 of the California Civil Code (the “Shine the Light” statute), may request, once per calendar year, from companies conducting business in California a list of all third parties to whom the company has disclosed certain personally identifiable information, as defined under California law, about that California resident during the preceding year for third-party direct-marketing purposes.
 In your request, please attest to your being a California resident and provide a current California address for our response.